-Alan Radley is the founder and editor of ScienceOfCybersecurity.com; and he is the CEO of KeyMail Technologies.
+Alan Radley is the founder and chief editor of ScienceOfCybersecurity.com; and he is the CEO of KeyMail Technologies.

 Alan holds a Ph.D. in Physics from University College London, and he has worked as a Senior Research Scientist plus Lecturer at NASA / ESA, University College London and General Dynamics.
 He has given private security briefings to the Secretaries of Defence of both the United States and United Kingdom, and also advised the CEOs of organisations such as General Dynamics, British Aerospace, Raytheon Systems and SAIC (NSA).

 Alan holds 1 granted patent, and has several others under development.
 He serves on a number of scientific committees for the International Association of Interactive Communication.
 Alan has been a member of 60 professional organisations; and he has attended over 100 scientific / technology conferences and meetings worldwide (often as a presenter / keynoter).

 Alan has been a co-author / co-editor of 5 handbooks on computing (he is a member of the Editorial Advisory Board for Blue Herons Computing Editions); plus he is a member of the scientific committee for the international Alaipo conferences in Italy and Spain and the CCGIDIS Communicability Symposia.

 Alan is the author of several books including in 2017 the well-received “Science Of Cybersecurity”, and in 2015 the encyclopaedic ‘Self As Computer’.

 The Science Of Cybersecurity